-The Faculty of Liberal Arts & Sciences and Innovative Learning is pleased to be working in partnership with the Bob Rumball Centre for the Deaf in the development and delivery of this workshop.
+The Faculty of Liberal Arts & Sciences is pleased to be working in partnership with the Bob Rumball Centre for the Deaf in the development and delivery of this workshop.

 This 10 hour interactive workshop will introduce participants to strategies and techniques for dealing with individuals in the deaf community in first contact emergency situations.
 Participants will learn the ASL alphabet, basic sign language for emergency situations, and communication strategies to be able to calm, reassure, assess and obtain contact and other necessary information.
 Participants will also spend time learning about deaf culture in order to have a better understanding on how to communicate with individuals in the deaf community.
 The workshop is designed to apply what is learned in practice scenarios.